Ivy-Apps/android-guidebook/README.md

 3. If a Composable reads multiple reactive `State` values, only the parts of the UI that depend on each specific `State` recompose when that `State` changes, optimizing rendering performance:
    - **P**: Composable reads multiple reactive `States` ⇒ **Q**: Only affected parts of the UI recompute on specific `State` change

+These implications allow for precise control and prediction of UI behavior in Compose when working with reactive `State`.

 > [!TIP]
 >  Working with properties allows for precise and explicit definitions of behavior through implications.
 Having formal language and mathematical rigor in place, let's use logic to derive more implications and analyze our approaches.
 This is a step further than arguing whether the solution is KISS (Keep It Simple Stupid) or DRY (Don't Repeat Yourself).